otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 application needed to provide some way for the user to select which instance to send outgoing messages to.

-Instance tags on the 3rd version of the protocol had policies, which the user or the client per default could define:
+Instance tags in the 3rd version of the protocol had policies, which the user or the client per default could define:

 OTRL_INSTAG_BEST: send to the most secure one, based on: conv status (if the
-                  conversation is on encrypted, or plaintex and finished state), then fingerprint status (if it is trusted), then most recent.
+                  conversation is on encrypted, or plaintext and finished state), then fingerprint status (if it is trusted), then most recent.
 OTRL_INSTAG_RECENT: send to the most recent of the two meta instances below
 OTRL_INSTAG_RECENT_RECEIVED: send to the most recently received